Guide

 Changing your course or study method

-Check if any changes to your course will affect your Student visa status.
+Check if any changes to your course will affect your Student visa status

 Changing your course

-• The new course is at the same or a higher SCQF level as the course for which your visa was granted.
+• The new course is at the same or higher SCQF level as the course for which your visa was granted.

-• The new course can be completed within the existing validity of your current visa unless you are progressing from a bachelor's to a master's as part of an integrated programme.
+• The new course can be completed within the existing validity of your current visa

 Visa time limits